 Working memory, as the name suggests, refers to the cognitive skill that allows us to hold information in our minds during the time that it takes us to work on a mental task.
 Because of it, we are capable of having the information we need close at hand when we put our brain to work on something in the short-term.

 Scientists have had a hard time pinpointing the exact areas of the brain where the working memory might be located.
 However, they know it involves many parts of the prefrontal cortex, or the part of your brain that’s behind your forehead.
 Part of the complications researchers encounter when studying working memory is its complexity.
-Depending on the characteristic of the task at hand, your brain calls on different areas of the brain to help retaining information, might it be visual, auditory, sensory, etc.
+Depending on the characteristic of the task at hand, your brain calls on different areas of the brain to help retain the information, might it be visual, auditory, sensory, etc.

-According to the American Academy of Pediatrics, your child’s impressive progress in cognition during his first years of life, including advancements in working memory, will allow him to remember and complete tasks that include multiple steps when he is around 3-years of age.
-This will also mean that around this age you can now engage your kid in games that involve short-term tasks: drawing, read a story together and have him intervene, imagine more complex games of pretend play, etc.
+According to the American Academy of Pediatrics, your child’s impressive progress in cognition during the first years of life, including advancements in working memory, will allow them to remember and complete tasks that include multiple steps when they are around 3-years of age.
+This will also mean that around this age you can now engage your child in games that involve short-term tasks: drawing, having them intervene and participate when reading a story together, imagining more complex games of pretend play, etc.

 You can think of your child’s working memory as a temporary Post-it note on their brain.
 It allows them to keep something in mind and afterwards decide whether or not this information is important enough to be passed into the long-term memory shelves.